bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 page_template = "book-section.html"
 +++

-As we discussed in the introduction to this chapter, **entities** represent objects in your game world, whose data is stored in the form of components.
+As we discussed in the introduction to this chapter, **entities** represent objects in your game world, whose data is stored in the form of strongly-typed components.

 ## Spawning and despawning entities